makerdao/auction-keeper/README.md

  * Bid on auctions by converting token prices into bids

 `auction-keeper` can participate in collateral, surplus and debt auctions.
 Its unique feature is the ability to plug in external
 _bidding models_, which tell the keeper when and how high to bid.
+Note: Only the surplus and debt models can tell the keeper a price.
+For collateral auctions, Reflexer uses fixed-discount auctions, where the keeper pays a fixed percentage discount price.

-This keeper can be safely left running in background.
+The keeper can be safely left running in background.
 The moment it notices or starts a new auction it will spawn a new instance of a _bidding model_ for it and then act according to its instructions. _Bidding models_ will be automatically terminated by the keeper the moment the auction expires.
 The keeper also automatically settles expired auctions if it's us who won them.

 This keeper is intended to be a reference implementation.
 It may be used as-is, or pieces borrowed to